 The Road Ahead

-Your gap year hike will be one of the most ambitious goals you ever set, and when you finish your journey, you’ll have a lifetime of stories to tel and a newfound sense of accomplishment.
+Your gap year hike will be one of the most ambitious goals you ever set.
+When you finish your journey, you’ll have a lifetime of stories to tell and a newfound sense of accomplishment.
 Keeping these tips in mind will help ensure you’re prepared for your upcoming adventure.